sysdiglabs/agent-kilt/README.md

 For tags, use [semver](https://semver.org/).

-Before making a new release, check the diff between the previous tag and `master` branch, to spot major changes to make release notes as clear as possible.
+Before making a new release, check the diff between the previous tag and `dev` branch, to spot major changes to make release notes as clear as possible.